unrealwork/atsd-use-cases/Support/Add-Calculated-Value/README.md

 | 2014 | 19748.30            | 0.17                 |
 | 2015 | 20525.20            | 3.93                 |

-The `replace-value` setting visible in the Editor window in ChartLab produces the following visualization:
+The `replace-value` setting visible in the Editor window in ChartLab produces this visualization:

 ![](Images/acv-002.png)